 What Does It Taste & Look Like?

-The black eye is made from two simple ingredients, espresso, and brewed coffee.
+It’s made from two simple ingredients: espresso, and brewed coffee.
 It requires coffee in two forms and specific ratios: 2 shots of espresso to 1 cup of regular brewed coffee.

 It doesn’t include any add-ons, cream, milk, or sweetener.
 The strength varies depending on the coffee grounds used.

 The coffee got the name after the appearance.
 The crema forms a “eye” at the top when the espresso shots are poured into the brewed coffee.

 Because of the pouring method, the crema is visible.
 However, the crema will be very thin if the barista inverts the process and pours the coffee over the espresso.

 The black eye is not famous because of its flavor.
 It tastes very strong and pretty bitter in some cases.
 The flavor depends on the beans you use and the type of brewed coffee.